 In 1976 I had my music gap year.
 I was seven years old.
 I had been buying records since I was four.

-There were two main reasons for this.
+There were two main reasons for my music gap year.
 Firstly, the music in the charts, and therefore the music I had access to, was going a bit soft.
 Glam rock, with its fast and simple riffs (perfect for a kid like me to jump about to) had fallen out of fashion and many of the bands and artists associated with the genre were now distancing themselves from it.
-Even Slade, who had rocked my very early world with Mama Weer All Crazee Now and Cum On Feel The Noize, were releasing much slower material by 1974.
+Even Slade, who had rocked my very early world with Mama Weer All Crazee Now and Cum On Feel The Noize, were, by 1974, releasing much slower material.
 The rough and ready rock’n’roll that I had loved was becoming increasingly rare and the BBC’s weekly Top of the Pops TV show was becoming less fun to watch.

 1975 was particularly grim.
 It started well with Status Quo’s Down Down at number one (possibly my Uncle R’s favourite song of all time), but went down down from there.
 1975 saw two of the slowest and quietest records ever released hit the number one spot – 10cc’s I’m Not in love and Art Garfunkle’s I Only Have Eyes For You.
 I like both of those records now, but absolutely hated them back then.
 They seemed to be perpetually stuck in first gear, struggling to get uphill and never making it.
 Another song I hated back then (and still do in this case) was Rod Stewart’s Sailing, which was number one in 1975 for four fucking weeks!
 And the less said about Telly Savalas’s If (number one for two weeks in the March of that year) the better.
 I mean who on earth watched Top of the Pops that Thursday night, saw Telly Savalas attempting and failing to sing (he was mega famous at the time for playing tough TV cop Kojak) and thought “that’s great, I’m whizzing down the High Street this weekend to pick me up a copy of that!”
 Apparently, it seems, plenty did.